sirwolfgang/Sensing/README.md

 Install Directions
 -----------------------
-Step 1: Rename the library to sensing and place it inside of the 'libraries' that is located with the Arduino IDE.
+Step 1: Rename the library to sensing and place it inside of the 'libraries' that is located with the Arduino IDE.<br />
         Windows:  %WhereEverYouPutIt%/ardunio-xxxx/libraries/
         OSx:         Arduino.app/Contents/Resources/Java/libraries/